emqx/blog/en/202103/mqttx-script-function-tutorial.md

 ![mqttxhumtemp.png](https://static.emqx.net/images/e8c56a968c89ae76bb6fb684ca73027b.png)

-We use the [Free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by the EMQ X to create a new connection.
-This service is created based on EMQ X's [MQTT IoT cloud platform](https://www.emqx.com/en/cloud).
+We use the [Free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) provided by the EMQX to create a new connection.
+This service is created based on EMQX's [MQTT IoT cloud platform](https://www.emqx.com/en/cloud).
 The broker access information is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**